juremrzek/ProductivityApp/docs/zajem-zahtev/README.md

 #### Prioriteta

-Should have - edini način, kako lahko dostopamo do pročil, ki so jih uporanbiki je tukaj in tako lahko odkrijemo, diagnosticiramo in odpravimo napake.
+Should have - edini način, kako lahko dostopamo do poročil, ki so jih uporanbiki je tukaj in tako lahko odkrijemo, diagnosticiramo in odpravimo napake.

 #### Sprejemni test